jacobkimmel/pytorch_modelsize/README.md

 **Note:** The size estimates provided by this tool are theoretical estimates only, and the total memory used will vary depending on implementation details.
 PyTorch utilizes a few hundred MB of memory for CUDA initialization, and the use of cuDNN alters memory usage in a manner that is difficult to predict.
 See [this discussion on the PyTorch Forums](https://discuss.pytorch.org/t/gpu-memory-estimation-given-a-network/1713) for more detail.

+[See this blog post](http://jacobkimmel.github.io/pytorch_estimating_model_size/) for an explanation of the size estimation logic.

 ## Usage

 To use the size estimator, simply import the `SizeEstimator` class, then provide a model and an input size for estimation.